Almond Butter Cookies

 • 3 ingredients.
 All you need is almond butter, eggs, and brown sugar.

-• No flour needed.
-Traditional cookies call for flour but these are completely flourless.
+• No flour is needed.
+Traditional cookies call for flour, but these are completely flourless.
+It’s perfect if you follow a gluten-free diet.

 • Ready in 12 minutes.
-From prep to plate, these cookies take no time at all.
+From prep to plate, these cookies take no time at all, and there’s zero chilling required.

-Can we lament about how perfect the texture is?
+• Perfect texture and flavor.
 Soft, chewy, and crisp around the edges.
-The cookies themselves are sweet, and taste even better with some chocolate chips mixed through and a sprinkle of salt on top.
+The cookies themselves are sweet and taste even better with some chocolate chips mixed through and a sprinkle of salt on top (as told by my toughest critic- my partner).

 • Brown sugar.
 Keeps the cookies soft in the middle but crisp around the edges.
-You can also use coconut sugar or mix it with white sugar (for slightly firmer cookies).
+You can also use coconut sugar.

 How to make almond butter cookies

-Next, using your hands, roll out balls of cookie dough and place them on a lined baking sheet.
+Step 2- Shape.
+Roll the cookie dough into balls and place them on a prepared baking sheet.
 Lightly press down each ball of cookie dough into a thick cookie shape.

-Now, bake the cookies for 10-12 minutes, until the edges are firm to touch.
+Step 3- Bake the cookies for 10-12 minutes until the edges are firm to the touch.
 Remove the cookies from the oven and let them cool completely.

 almond butter cookies recipe.

 • Always use smooth almond butter.
-This mixes easily and creates smooth and even cookies.
-Do not use crunchy or natural almond butter, as it will be too stiff.
+This mixes easily and yields smooth, even cookies.
+Crunchy or natural almond butter is too stiff and inconsistent.
+The oils can separate during mixing, leaving you with uneven dough.

-• Room temperature eggs are a must.
-Refrigerated eggs firm up the almond butter, which will make it difficult to mix.
+• Room-temperature eggs are a must.
+Refrigerated eggs firm up the almond butter, making it difficult to mix.

 • Lightly wet hands before rolling into balls.
 This prevents bits of cookie dough from sticking to your fingers and helps you create a more uniform dough.